 At the age of 39 he was entering into a midlife crisis that made most other men’s crises look like passing bad moods.
 He looked at everything he’d accomplished and was involved in, and said he felt like a man who’s been so busy climbing each rung of the ladder that he’d neglected to notice that he had propped his ladder against the wrong wall.
 “Simply put, my whole existence suddenly added up to a loud, ‘So what?’” he said.

 Fraser quit teaching and, leaving his wife and kids in their family home in London, he worked with a partner in re-opening an old foreign film house on Roncesvalles in Toronto as The Revue Cinema – one of Hogtown’s first repertory cinemas.
+A number of his ex-students from South picked up jobs as ushers, ticket-sellers, cleaners and all-round cinema dogsbodies.
 That business had only been operating a year when he was knocked flat by a heart attack.
 Perhaps this was life’s way of saying, “You’re not getting off that easily, Boa – look a little deeper, why don’t you?”

 On her last teaching sabbatical, Marion had undergone her analysis in England, and she suggested to her brother that as long as his life was in tatters anyway, he might as well give that a try.
-When he went overseas, first for analysis with Dr. E.A.
-Bennett and then for his own analytical training, this time he took the family with him.
+So taking the family with him this time, Fraser went overseas, first for analysis with Dr. E.A.
+Bennett in London (earning money by working on the Peter Ustinov version of Murder on the Orient Express through his connection with that film’s co-producer, Richard Goodwin) and then for his own analytical training in Zurich.
 Jungian analysis is entirely dream-based and dream-driven.
 It’s a form of psychoanalysis which is not to everyone’s taste but for these children of the parsonage who grew up in a world infused with symbols and rituals and who had committed their professional lives to the exploration and presentation of all kinds of narrative and poetic drama, dream analysis seemed tailor-made.

-“I think that twenty-two years of teaching English literature prepared me for this job,” Marion concluded.
+“I think that twenty-two years of teaching English literature prepared me for this job,” Marion told me in 1982.
 “Any great piece of literature is working with symbols and relating to the whole world of symbolic imagery.
 And dreams are poems.
 In helping a person understand their dream, you help them understand their own poetry; their intellectual, emotional and imaginative response to their own world.”

-FRASER SET UP SHOP AS AN ANALYST in Toronto in 1977 and two years later I entered into analysis with him, commuting one day a week on the ‘VIA psycho express’ for 18 months, earning my train fare most days by scooping up 20 LPs from my collection to sell to City Lights Books shop on my walk to the train station.
+FRASER SET UP SHOP AS AN ANALYST in Toronto in 1977 and two years later I entered into analysis with him, commuting two days a week on the ‘VIA psycho express’ for 18 months, earning my train fare most days by scooping up 20 LPs from my collection to sell to City Lights Bookshop on my walk to the train station.
 I was dirt poor at the time and Fraser gave me a very generous break in his fee (which might surprise those who only knew his ‘Harold Hill’ side).